MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

 To include a Yammer feed in a SharePoint page, your organization should have an active Yammer network (for example: http&#58;//www&#46;yammer&#46;com/contoso&#46;com).

-- For SharePoint Online, you can use the Yammer Highlights web part for a display of recent conversations, or the Yammer Conversations web part so that page viewers can engage in the conversation without leaving SharePoint.
+- For SharePoint Online, you can use the Yammer Conversations web part so that page viewers can engage in the conversation without leaving SharePoint.
+The Yammer Conversations web part has the latest Yammer experiences including the ability to start a conversation with any type of post (Questions, Polls, Praise) and mark best answers directly from SharePoint.
+You can also use the Yammer Highlights web part to display recent conversations.
+However, the Highlights web part does not have all the latest Yammer experiences.

-- For SharePoint Server 2019 modern pages, you can use the Yammer web part to add a group, user, topic, or Yammer home feed.
+- For SharePoint Server 2019 modern pages, you can use the Yammer Highlights web part (Classic mode) to add a group, user, topic, or Yammer home feed.

 - For SharePoint Servers 2013 and 2016 and for classic pages in SharePoint Server 2019, you can use Yammer Embed within a script editor web part to add a group feed, user feed, topic feed, Yammer home feed, or an open graph object feed that adds a discussion about an object such as web page.

-> [!NOTE]
-> When you add a Yammer My Feed/Home feed to a SharePoint page, you'll see slightly different messages than the ones included in the home feed available in Yammer web, desktop, or mobile.
-On the SharePoint page, users will see messages from all threads in groups they are a member of and all threads in the All Company group.
-In Yammer web, desktop, and mobile, users can select **Discovery**, **All**, or **Following** feeds, but these aren't available in SharePoint pages.
-The My Feed/Home feed type is closest to the All feed, but doesn't include public posts in public groups the user doesn't belong to.

-Yammer does not have to be the social collaboration tool for SharePoint in order to embed a Yammer feed, but if you want to make Yammer the primary social experience for SharePoint, see [Integrate Yammer with on-premises SharePoint environments](https://go.microsoft.com/fwlink/?LinkID=524180).

 ## Add a Yammer feed to a page in SharePoint Online

 >[!NOTE]